Brimstone (missile): Launch system

-Brimstone was originally initiated by Marconi Defence Systems and Rockwell International in the late 1980s to meet the RAF's requirement for a long range anti-armour weapon, requiring strike aircraft to attack armoured vehicles at stand-off range and be ten times as effective over older weapons.
-This requirement was issued in 1982 as a replacement for the BL755 cluster bomb.
-The programme was initially cancelled in 1990 at the end of the Cold War, but was restarted in 1992 following an assessment of the British military's performance in the Gulf War.
-GEC-Marconi (whose missile interests now form part of MBDA) was originally awarded the contract on 7 November 1996.
+Following the 2022 Russian invasion of Ukraine, Britain decided to supply Ukraine with Brimstone missiles, however Ukraine did not have a suitable aircraft to launch the system.
+The UK developed a Wolfram armoured vehicle, based on an extended 6x6 Supacat chassis.

+Brimstone 3 features surface-to-surface launch capability.
+A number of vehicle based launching options have been conceptualised for Brimstone such as ARES, a mission module for Boxer, Challenger 2, Supacat HMT, and a number of UGVs.

+Operational service

-The first ground firing of the Brimstone missile occurred in August 1999, followed by the first air-launched firing from a Tornado GR4 in September 2000.
-Clearance of the missile was delayed by 12 months due to the unavailability of a Tornado trials aircraft, as the RAF chose instead to rush the development of the Storm Shadow air launched cruise missile ahead of the Iraq war, but another delay of 6 months resulted from redesigning the autopilot for safe release at higher speeds.
+Operational clearance of the missile was delayed by 12 months due to the unavailability of a Tornado trials aircraft, as the RAF chose instead to rush the development of the Storm Shadow air launched cruise missile ahead of the Iraq war, but another delay of 6 months resulted from redesigning the autopilot for safe release at higher speeds.
 Over 2,000 missiles were produced.

 Dual-Mode Brimstone

 The original Brimstone could not be used in Afghanistan as the rules of engagement required a "man-in-the-loop".
 Under an Urgent Operational Requirement in 2008, modifications were made to the seeker and software of over 300 existing missiles to create Dual-Mode Brimstone.
 The new missiles can be laser guided according to the STANAG 3733 standard as well as retaining the millimetre wave seeker; the pilot can select either mode from the cockpit or use both simultaneously.
-Laser guidance allows specific enemy targets to be picked out in cluttered environments, the mmW radar ensures accuracy against moving targets.
+Laser guidance allows specific enemy targets to be picked out in cluttered environments, while the mmW radar ensures accuracy against moving targets.

 The development and procurement of the original single-mode missiles cost £370m, a figure inflated by accounting charges relating to the delays.
 The development of the dual-mode version cost an additional £10m.
 The Daily Telegraph reported that the dual mode missiles cost £105,000, which is comparable to the cost of the AGM-65 Maverick; the MoD quote only a gross book value of £175,000, which includes development costs as well as the purchase cost of the missile.
 Upgrading a single-mode missile to dual mode costs between £35,000 and £45,000 plus VAT, depending on quantities ordered.